 Don't pay extra for shredded cheese.
 You can buy a large block of cheese, grate the the block, and freeze any that you don't think you will use quickly.
 Don't buy small yogurt containers when you can buy a large one for much cheaper.

 When buying dairy at the grocery store, be sure to check the "use by" or "sell buy" date on the packaging.
 If the date is not to your liking, grab a carton of milk from the back of shelf.

 Storing your cottage upside down in the fridge can help to extend its shelf life.
-This is a guide about storing cottage cheese upside down.
+This is a page about storing cottage cheese upside down.

-This is a guide about saving money on milk.
+This is a page about saving money on milk.
 Depending on your family's needs and your storage facilities, there are a variety of ways to save on milk purchases.

 Save money by making your own coffee creamer.
-Learn how to make liquid non-dairy creamer from powdered in this guide.
+Learn how to make liquid non-dairy creamer from powdered in this page.